yutotnh/mkpw/password-maker/README.md

 ## License

-The password-maker project is licensed under both the Apache License, Version 2.0 and the MIT License.
+Licensed under both the Apache License, Version 2.0 and the MIT License.

 You may select, at your option, one of the above-listed licenses.